XikangSun/AIO_ConfigurationAnalyseTool/README.md

 # AIO_ConfigurationAnalyseTool
-QT Configuration and anaylse tool with uart communication Based on windows QT 5.12
+1. QT Configuration and anaylse tool with uart communication.

+2. Based on windows QT 5.12.